 No one is a fault in scenarios like the one above, it is hard for specialised designers to be completely aware of the limitations (or potential) of a particular software stack or of their developer's skills with said stack.
 And even when things run smoothly, a designer will be creating a bunch of ephemera assets.

 So what is the solution?
 Should designers skip prototyping altogether?
 No.

 Basically, designers are spending massive amounts of time working on collateral that will not, and generally cannot, be used in the final product.
 Ergo: "scalability is the biggest problem in the design industry".

 Code and rule-based layouts take us even further [towards pixel-perfect prototypes], but we are no closer to working implementations of outward value or even close to true representations of reality. - Adam Michela, AirBnB

-Long story short, designers can now use powerful tools to create app-like prototypes of unbelievable fidelity.
+Long story short, designers can now use powerful design tools to create app-like prototypes of unbelievable fidelity.
 However, as good as these prototypes are, they are not the final product.
 And what is more, they do not even represent a stepping stone towards the final product.